ASBattu/ASBattu.github.io/projects/master_thesis.md

 * The purpose of the study is to improve task efficiency and reliability by proposing an effective communication channel, which is achieved through the gesture recognition method.
 * The proposed communication channel has potential applications in industries such as healthcare, manufacturing, and logistics.
 Or anywhere where a Robot and a Human must interact.

+* **Video demonstrations for each method and the complete architecture can be found below!!**

 ## Motivation
 * *Goal*:
  Enhance communication between humans and robots collaborating in dynamic environments.